 What is PCI?

 The term PCI stands for “Payment Card Industry.”
-You’ll often hear this associated with PCI DSS which is the Payment Card Industry Data Security Standard.
-Basically, it’s a set of security standards for all companies that accept, store, and transmit credit card data.
-This was designed to protect consumer’s data and ensure that credit card data is processed in a secure environment.
+You’ll often hear it in the context of PCI DSS — the Payment Card Industry Data Security Standard.
+This is a set of security standards for any company that accepts, stores, or transmits credit card data, created to protect consumers and ensure payment data is handled securely.

-Companies such as American Express, Discover, JCB International, MasterCard, and Visa all have their own compliance programs but are governed by the security standards set in place by the PCI Security Standards Council (of which they are founding members).
+Companies like American Express, Discover, JCB International, MasterCard, and Visa have their own compliance programs, but they all follow the rules set by the PCI Security Standards Council (of which they are founding members).

 Here are a few best practices to ensure you’re compliant at Kinsta: